NachiketK43/bubble-saas-landing-page-dashboard/README.md

 🔗 [Click to view demo app](https://surface-app-86650.bubbleapps.io/version-test)
 _(Right-click or Cmd/Ctrl+Click to open in a new tab)_

-**On the Dashboard page, click on "Landing Page" option on the side bar to navigate to the Landing Page** **On the Landing page, click on "Dashboard" option on the header to navigate to the Dashboard**
+**On the Dashboard page, click on "Landing Page" option on the side bar to navigate to the Landing Page**<br>
+**On the Landing page, click on "Dashboard" option on the header to navigate to the Dashboard**

 ⚠️ Data may reset periodically.